YYvanYang/mcp-servers-monorepo/src/yapi/README.md

       "transport": {
           "type": "http",
-          "url": "http://localhost:3000/sse" // Adjust port if needed },
+          "url": "http://localhost:3000/sse" // Adjust port if needed }
-      "env": {} // Env vars are set when running the server externally }
+      // 'env' is usually not needed here as env vars are set when running the server externally }
   }
 }